 5. Is the building owner responsible?

-When an elevator accident occurs, the building owner may be liable to you if the building owner was negligent in the use or maintenance of the property.
+Under premises liability laws, property owners owe a duty of care to visitors and customers to keep the property safe from dangerous conditions.10 Therefore when an elevator accident occurs, the building owner may be liable if they were negligent in the use or maintenance of the property.

 Example: Scott owns a small office complex and manages the property himself.
 One day Tina takes the elevator when the doors close on her, breaking her arm.
 Since Scott is responsible for the property, he may be liable for Tina’s injuries if a jury determines Scott was negligent in maintaining the property.